Enhanced Real-World Test 2020 – Enterprise

-The following vendors participated in the Enhanced Real-World Test.
-These are the vendors whose products scored well in the internal pre-test, and who were confident enough in the protection capabilities of their products against file-less attacks to take part in this public test.
-All other vendors in the Enterprise Main-Test Series opted-out of the test.
+The following vendors participated in the Advanced Threat Protection Test.
+These are the vendors who were confident enough in the protection capabilities of their products against targeted attacks to take part in this public test.

-Most AV vendors did not participate with their respective EDR products, or disabled the EDR components of their participating products.
-This may be explained by the fact that we use the same product and configuration for all the tests within a series; some EDR functions can have a negative impact on performance and false alarms.
+Most AV vendors did not participate with their respective EDR products, or disabled the EDR components of their participating products (see settings below).
+This may be explained by the following.
+The Enterprise ATP Test is an optional add-on to the Enterprise Main Test Series.
+We use the same product and configuration for all the tests within a series, and some EDR functions can have a negative impact on performance and false alarms.

 Please note that the reached results are valid only for the products tested with their respective settings.
 With other settings (or products) the scores could be worse or better.

 In the field of malware there are many (possibly overlapping) classification categories, and amongst other things a distinction can be made between file-based and fileless malware.
 Since 2017, a significant increase in fileless threats has been recorded.
 One reason for this is the fact that such attacks have proved very successful from the attackers’ point of view.
-One factor in their effectiveness is the fact that fileless threats operate only in the memory of the compromised system, making it harder for antivirus software to recognize them.
-It is important that fileless threats are recognised by consumer security programs as well as by business products, for the reasons given below.
+One factor in their effectiveness is the fact that fileless threats operate only in the memory of the compromised system, making it harder for security solutions to recognize them.

 Attack vectors and targets